project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 ![unsorted_bin_after_7_free.png](/static/images/foobar-ctf-2022/images/unsorted_bin_after_7_free.png)

-So as the technique describe, we still have 2 chunk (index 7 and 8) haven't freed yet.
-We will free the chunk which is below the other first (this case is chunk index 8 because it was malloc() later), then we free the chunk above that freed chunk to make consolidation between 2 chunk:
+So as the technique describe, we still have 2 chunk (index 7 and 8) haven’t freed yet.
+We will free the chunk which is below the other first (this case is chunk index 8 because it was `malloc()` later), then we free the chunk above that freed chunk to make consolidation between 2 chunk:

 ```py
 free(8)